Updated: April 2023

 See also: Shots and shingles: What do they tell us?
 (Doctors for Covid Ethics)

-New onset of tinnitus is a rather frequently reported adverse event of covid vaccines: by August 2021, more than 10,000 cases of post-vaccination tinnitus had been reported to the US VAERS system.
+New onset tinnitus is a rather frequently reported adverse event of covid vaccines: by December 2021, about 16,000 cases of post-vaccination tinnitus had been reported to the US VAERS system.
 In addition, several thousand cases of deafness or sudden hearing loss have been reported.

 In addition to tinnitus, there are also numerous reports of post-vaccination dizziness and vertigo, which may be due to immune reactions affecting the vestibular system in the inner ear.

-Video: Watch an ABC report on post-vaccination tinnitus (6 minutes)
+Video: ABC report on post-vaccination tinnitus (ABC News)

 K) Anaphylactic shock

 Covid vaccinations can cause a potentially life-threatening anaphylactic (allergic) shock.
 People affected by an anaphylactic shock typically collapse shortly after vaccination.
-According to some estimates, anaphylactic shocks after covid vaccines are about 100 times more frequent than after other vaccines (one in ten thousand versus one in a million).
+By December 2021, about 8,500 cases of anaphylaxis had been reported to the US VAERS system.
+According to studies, anaphylaxis is more frequent after covid vaccines compared to other vaccines.

 L) Tumor growth and cancer